 Six Factors Affecting Your Auto Insurance PremiumsSix Factors Affecting Your Auto Insurance Premiums http://learningcenter.statefarm.com/auto/7-factors-affecting-your-auto-insurance-premiums/ bb3 Sep 20, 2012

 By Staff writer State Farm™ Employee

 Your location, age and driving habits all play a major role, as do the types of vehicles you drive and your record of accidents.
-In many cases, the choices you make about the coverage you want determine the cost of your premium.
+The choices you make about coverages also impact the cost of your premium.

 Below is a more detailed look at six key factors that affect your auto insurance premiums, as well as some suggestions for keeping the costs down:

 Auto insurance providers allow you to choose your deductible and decide whether to add additional coverage that isnít necessarily required by the laws in your state.
 The specifics of your coverage and deductibles play a major role in your monthly payment.

 Typically, choosing a higher deductible means a lower monthly payment; choosing a lower deductible means a higher monthly payment.
 Additional coverage gives you added financial protection, depending on the claim, but will also add to your monthly costs.

 By collecting a large amount of data from customer claims and analyzing industry safety reports, auto insurance providers often develop vehicle safety ratings and offer discounts to customers who drive safer vehicles.